fairhopeweb/JunkCtrl/README.md

 # JunkCtrl
-Take ctrl over the junk that ends up on your Windows 11 system
+Take ctrl (Catarl or Control) over the junk that ends up on your Windows 11 system